When’s your next Art show?

 How is shipping handled?

 Original artwork is floated inside custom packaging.
-Prints are shipped flat.
+Prints are shipped rolled.
 Please read my “how to ship art” blog post to learn more.

 Where can I see your resume and read your bio?